 Information regarding DEHCR's consultation with Wisconsin's CoC's is provided above.
 DEHCR's Administrator and ESG staff regularly attend the four Wisconsin CoC meetings and work closely with CoC's to administer the ESG program.
-DEHCR worked with each of the four CoC's when determining the distribution of ESG-CV funds.

 2. Agencies, groups, organizations and others who participated in the process and consultations